mikicz/ucl-photonics-oss-talks/oss.md

 - -> Not fit for purpose anymore

 ---
+# Dependency management with virtual environments (Python)

-# Defining dependencies - level 3
+## Defining dependencies - level 3

 - Using a dependency manager
   - `poetry` / `pipenv` / `uv`